top of page

 NORDIC KIDS

-Nordic Kids is a 7-week program that offers kids from 5 to 12 years old and their parents the opportunity to learn the fundamentals of Nordic (cross-country) skiing.
-This is a volunteer-run program that creates a great opportunity to meet others in the Nordic ski community.
+Nordic Kids is a fun cross-country ski program for all skill levels.
+Our 7-week program offers children 5 to 12 years old and their parents the opportunity to learn the fundamentals of Nordic (cross-country) skiingThis is a volunteer-run program that creates a great opportunity to meet others in the Nordic ski community.

+The lessons typically run every Saturday in January and February.
 Lessons include drills to learn new skills, games to reinforce learned skills, adventures off the trails, and long tours to reach the Nova hut.
 The emphasis is on safety and having fun.
+Check out the video below to see what lessons are like.

-2024 Season: Jan 6- Feb 24 (excluding Feb.
-17)
+2025 Season: Jan 4- Feb 22 (excluding Feb.
+15)

 The Mt.
 Spokane State Park Nordic ski area.
 Parents or custodians are responsible for providing transportation for their children to and from the ski area.

-Saturdays between January 6th and February 24th (excluding Feb 17th)
+Saturdays in January and February

 [depending on snow and weather conditions]